Prowlarr/Indexers/README.md

 ## Active Versions

-- V1 Indexers
-  - Prowlarr Cardigann v1 are base level standard YML
-  - No new indexers are to be added to v1 as of 2021-10-13
-  - V2 updates for indexers existing as v1 will be backported to V1 where possible until V1 is depreciated
 - V2 Indexers
   - Prowlarr Cardigann v2 include several changes such as
     - Regex removal for Size parsing